TheOdinProject/javascript-exercises/02_repeatString/README.md

 - Create a variable to hold the string you're going to return, create a loop that repeats the given number of times and add the given string to the result on each loop.

-- If running `npm test repeatString.spec.js` returns results similar to the below:
+- If running `npm test repeatString.spec.js` returns results similar to the below, make sure you have enabled the rest of the tests, as described in the instructions above.

 ```
 Test Suites: 1 passed, 1 total
 Tests:       6 skipped, 1 passed, 7 total
 ```

-- Make sure you have enabled the rest of the tests (see above).